 A relapse occurs when someone who has recovered from addiction returns to their former substance abuse habits.
 Some people are able to stop themselves quickly before they become addicted again, while others are at an increased risk of developing a dependency again.
 Relapse is always frustrating and dangerous to an extent, which is why it’s important for those recovering from addiction to be able to recognize the signs of a relapse.

 There is a difference between a major relapse and a less serious incident.
 A slip is a less severe and possibly isolated incident of substance use.
-This is a setback that won't necessarily become a full relapse.
+This is a setback that won’t necessarily become a full relapse.
 The best way to handle a slip is to have a pre-existing plan in place to call a mentor or support group that will help prevent turning a slip into a relapse.
-It is likely that the person will have feelings of guilt, shame, and failure after a slip, and these feelings can trigger the urge to use once again.
+It is likely that the person will have feelings of guilt, shame, and failure after a slip, and these feelings can trigger the urge to use them once again.

 Warning Signs of Relapse